spacebarchat/docs/docs/contributing/server/migrations.md

 ## What you need to know

 -   SQL
--   Preferably the various syntax of SQL used by MariaDB/MySQL and Postgres.
+-   Preferably the syntax of SQL used by Postgres.
     Although if you only write the migration for one, making a PR so others can is good enough.

 ## Generating Migrations